Step 1. Proposal Inquiries

 Step 2.
 Initial Proposal Reviews

 Proposals are reviewed for suitability and quality by the editor(s) of Clearinghouse book series and by the editor of the Clearinghouse.
-In cases where a book series is published in partnership with another organization or publisher, the proposal will be forwarded for review by the publishing partner.
+In cases where a book series is published in partnership with another organization or publisher, the proposal may be forwarded for review by the publishing partner.
 Three outcomes are possible at this stage of the review process: (1) conditional acceptance, (2) a request to revise and resubmit the proposal, or (3) rejection.

 Step 3.
 Formal Proposal Reviews